Pa1mantri/RISC-V_HDP/W-4/Readme.md

-After debugging the C code using spike, the inline assembly C code is converted into an Optimised RTL specific to the instruction set.
-The [Processor](https://github.com/Pa1mantri/RISC-V_HDP/blob/main/W-4/processor.v) and [testbench](https://github.com/Pa1mantri/RISC-V_HDP/blob/main/W-4/testbench.v) files are generated using the chipcron tool.
+The inline assembly C code is converted into an Optimised RTL specific to the instruction set, after debugging the C code using spike.

+After making some changes in the JSON file, the assembly file and the .json file are uploaded into the chicpcron tool, which generates the processor and testbench files.
+Here are the [Processor](https://github.com/Pa1mantri/RISC-V_HDP/blob/main/W-4/processor.v) and [testbench](https://github.com/Pa1mantri/RISC-V_HDP/blob/main/W-4/testbench.v) files.

 Before performing simulation of processor and testbench using iverilog simulator, some GPIO pins need to be edited in the verilog file.